-AP VoteCast: Late momentum boosts Biden in Virginia
+AP VoteCast: A state-by-state snapshot of Super Tuesday

 Voters in Massachusetts ranked both health care and climate change as the most important issues facing the country.

-Close to 6 in 10 voters said they wanted a candidate who would bring fundamental change to Washington, while fewer said they would prefer to restore the political system to how it was before Trump was elected.
+A slim majority of voters said they wanted a candidate who would bring fundamental change to Washington, while fewer said they would prefer to restore the political system to how it was before Trump was elected.

 But it was clear that change in Washington doesn’t look the same to everyone.
-A majority said they preferred a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.
+About 6 in 10 said they preferred a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.

 MINNESOTA

 About half of Democratic primary voters in Minnesota say they made up their minds just days before casting their ballots, likely a result of Minnesota Sen. Amy Klobuchar’s departure from the race.
+Biden was aided significantly, with more than half of those voters supporting his candidacy.
+The AP has called the race for Biden.

 But for Minnesota voters, the Democratic nominee will be their choice in November no matter who is nominated.
-Just about 1 in 10 say their decision will depend on which candidate is top of the ticket against Trump.
+Fifteen percent say their decision will depend on which candidate is top of the ticket against Trump.

-Somewhat more voters say they wanted a candidate who would bring fundamental change to Washington, rather than one who would restore the political system to how it was before Trump was elected.
-But 6 in 10 voters said they wanted a candidate proposing practical, centrist policies over one with bold liberal policies.
+Voters were closely divided over whether they wanted a candidate who would bring fundamental change to Washington or one who would restore the political system to how it was before Trump was elected.
+But about 6 in 10 voters said they wanted a candidate proposing practical, centrist policies over one with bold liberal policies.

 NORTH CAROLINA